pantheon-systems/documentation/source/content/guides/wordpress-configurations/08-installing-updating-from-third-party-sources.md

 3. To install a plugin or a theme from a GitHub repository, click on the Install Plugin or Install Theme tab and enter the Plugin URI (in the format `<vendor>/<plugin-name>` e.g. `pantheon-systems/pantheon-hud`), the repository branch (default is `master`) and the remote repository host (either GitHub or a zip file).
 You can also specify a GitHub Personal Access Token for private GitHub repositories.
 Then click Install Plugin/Theme.
 	![Git Updater Install Plugin](../../../images/wordpress-configurations/08-git-updater-install-plugin.png)

 While installing from GitHub is possible, it's not guaranteed that the plugin will be _updated_ from GitHub.
-Themes and Plugins must have a `GitHub Plugin URI` or `GitHub Theme URI` header in order for the Git Updater to work to update those plugins or themes out of the box.
+Themes and Plugins must have a `GitHub Plugin URI` or `GitHub Theme URI` header string in the main plugin file (for plugins) or `style.css` (for themes) in order for the Git Updater to work to update those plugins or themes out of the box.
 However, it's possible for plugins or themes to receive updates from GitHub or other sources using the Git Updater even if this header is not present by using the Additions tab.

 To add a plugin that gets updates from a Git repository but lacks the GitHub Plugin or Theme URI plugin header line, click on the Additions tab, enter the main plugin file name as the Repository Slug (e.g. `pantheon-hud/pantheon-hud.php`), the repository URI (in the format `<vendor>/<plugin-name>`, e.g. `pantheon-systems/pantheon-hud`), the branch (default is `master`), and whether the plugin or theme should look use a Release Asset (defaults to no release asset).
 Then click Save Changes.